beakerbrowser/unwalled.garden/_md/dir/refs.md

 Readers should confirm authorship of sites by looking for the bidirectional authors/authored mounts: the author will be mounted in the `.ref/authors` of the site, while the site will be listed in the `.ref/authored` of the author.
 If this bidirectional mount does not exist, no authorship information should be displayed to the user as it might be a false claim of authorship.

-The names of the mounts must be the public key of the mounted site.
-A DNS shortname can not be used.
-This is to avoid incorrect DNS mappings.
+The names of the mounts in the `.ref` folders can be user-friendly shortnames.
+Readers should read the mount target field to find specific sites.

 ### File structure